Chaduke/paddles_balls_blocks_walls/README.md

 TODO List:

 Short Term
+- Refactor all code and get core functionality complete and working
 - Add "Total timer" for all levels
 - Keep track of player's best times
 - Find out why the ball lands on the paddle sometimes and stops